 All of our analysis is based on Standardised Mortality Rates (SMRs).
-These adjust the provisional weekly deaths data published by the Office for National Statistics (ONS) to allow for changes in the population over time.
+These adjust the provisional weekly deaths data published by the ONS to allow for changes in the population over time.

-As noted in Working Paper 111, we make our population estimates of at the start of the year, and these are not revised during the year to reflect emerging deaths data.
+As noted in Working Paper 111, we make our population estimates at the start of the year, and these are not revised during the year to reflect emerging deaths data.
 We do not think that the impact on the results would justify the additional complexity of doing so.